chaincodelabs/seminars/future-of-lightning/README.md

 ## Discussion Questions

 ### eltoo

-1. why do we need sighash_noinput for eltoo?
+1. Why do we need SIGHASH_NOINPUT for eltoo?

 ### Submarine swaps

-1. Can an adversary make a swap and wait for the last minute before the lock expires and then reveal the secret on one chain and tries to use the signature on the other?
-If the blocks there are pretty fast he might be able to get off with the money from both chains.
+1. Can an adversary make a swap and then wait until a moment before the lock expiry to reveal the secret on one chain while using the signature on the other?
+If the blocks are fast, could an attacker be able to steal the money from both chains?

 ### Payment Points

 1. How does a wormhole attack work?